2021 Competition : Important Notes for Teachers

-The Regional Finals Adjudicating Panels will be looking for outstanding and complete theatrical performances when awarding dancers Honours for entry to the National Finals.
+The Regional Finals Adjudicating Panels will be looking for an outstanding and complete theatrical performance when awarding dancers Honours for entry to the National Finals.
 The following notes have been compiled in conjunction with the Regional and National Finals judges and it is hoped that teachers will find them helpful.

 Adjudication: The three adjudicators on the panel will be judging separately, without conferring.
 Their individual assessments, supported by their knowledge and experience, are combined and the announced result represents a majority response to the performance witnessed.

 Performance: The adjudicators will be looking for a complete performance.
 It should display exceptional technique for the age group concerned and be strong, confident, theatrical and entertaining, with a good standard of body basics, appropriate costuming and of an excellent musical standard.
 Interest must be engaged at the outset and sustained until the very end.

 Music: Avoid using popular music because unavoidable comparisons with professional performances will be inevitable.
 Music should be age appropriate and the use of inappropriate language is unacceptable.
 The quality of musical recordings is crucial.
 They should be of a suitable length and without cuts that destroy the shape, development and ending of the music, spoiling the performance.
 CD recordings are not always reliable and, if used, it is essential to have a backup for use in an emergency.

 Make-up: Theatrical make-up should be appropriate, enhancing the features to replace the colour the lights have removed.
 Avoid heavy make-up, blue and green eye shadows (which “close” the eyes), heavy brown blusher and pink, purple or brown lipsticks (which become grey under the lights) and the use of face and body glitter/oil, unless relevant to the theme of the dance.